 One Borderlands 3 fan happened to be curious about when they or if they would be able to pre-load the game they pre-ordered on Epic Games Store but that just won't happen.

 The fan in question, Joe Savero, took to Twitter to ask the big man Sweeney himself whether the Epic Games Store feature would launch in time for Borderlands 3 pre-loading.
-Sweeney replied in his trademark fashion, on point and without sugar-coating - the feature will not be ready for the looter shooter's release.
+Sweeney replied in his trademark fashion, on point and without sugar-coating - the feature for the looter shooter's release.

 This is not to say Epic Games Store does not support pre-loading at all.
 Certain upcoming titles have it, which caused confusion among the community as people started asking why it's listed as a shipped feature.

 Sweeney responded to that query too, stating that pre-loading demands are not the same for each game.
-Smaller-scale games have it because there isn't that much demand but it appears that Epic are uncertain whether their current system could support a "blockbuster like Borderlands 3 ".
+Smaller-scale games have it because there isn't that much demand but it appears that Epic are uncertain whether their current system could support a " ".

 Essentially, this boils down to more of the same.
 Epic Games Store continues to provide benefits for developers and publishers while customer experience is taking the hit.